Victorian Postgraduate Criminology Conference

 22nd June, 2018

-This year Louise Taylor will give the keynote address.
+In 2018, Louise Taylor gave our conference keynote address.
 Louise is a Kamilaroi woman, a lawyer, and the Deputy Chief Executive Officer of Legal Aid ACT.
 Louise is a former specialist Family Violence prosecutor, a previous long time Convenor of the Women’s Legal Centre ACT, a past member of the ACT Domestic Violence Prevention Council and former Chair of the ACT Ministerial Advisory Council on Women.
 Louise is a member of the ACT Law Reform Advisory Council, the Law Council of Australia’s Indigenous Legal Issues Committee and an associate of UNSW’s Indigenous Law Centre.

 Professional Development Panel

-This year, our professional development panel will speak on the topic of Getting a Job in the "Real World", specifically addressing the kinds of (hidden) skills you develop in the academy that can be applicable beyond the ivory tower, and the kinds of skills that you can bring into academic research from the "outside".
+In 2018, our professional development panel spoke on the topic of Getting a Job in the "Real World", specifically addressing the kinds of (hidden) skills you develop in the academy that can be applicable beyond the ivory tower, and the kinds of skills that you can bring into academic research from the "outside".

-To celebrate the end of the conference day, join us for a public panel discussion Chaired by The Honourable Marcia Neave AO, this panel will discuss the nexus between domestic violence, police accountability issues (and duty failures), and the soaring female imprisonment rate in Victoria and nationally.
+To celebrate the end of the conference day, we held a public panel discussion chaired by The Honourable Marcia Neave AO, discussing the nexus between domestic violence, police accountability issues (and duty failures), and the soaring female imprisonment rate in Victoria and nationally.
+Panellists were: